Tuesday, November 19, 2024

 The third council was held at Patliputra (modern Patna, capital of Bihar ) under the patronage of Great Mauryan Emperor Asoka, 236 years after the death of Buddha.
 Presided over by the scholar monk Moggaliputra Tissa, the council was participated in by one thousand monks.
 The third Buddhist Council resulted in the expulsion of several heretics.

 This council achieved a number of other important things.
-Moggaliputta Tissa, in order to keep heresies at bay and ensure the Dhamma was kept pure, wrote a book called the Kathavatthu.
+Moggaliputta Tissa, in order to keep heresies at bay and ensure the Dhamma was kept pure, composed a book called the Kathavatthu in which he disproved the wrong opinions and theories of a number of sects.

 Fourth Buddhist Council